Music of the Spheres World Tour: North America

 The tour received widespread acclaim from music critics worldwide.
-(Note: Attributed to Evening Standard, Gaffa, Rock & Pop, Rolling Stone India, The Sydney Morning Herald, and Toronto Star.)
+(Note: Attributed to the Evening Standard, Gaffa, Rock & Pop, Rolling Stone India, The Sydney Morning Herald, and Toronto Star.)
 Andrew Chamings from San Francisco Chronicle said that despite his "cynicism, Coldplay's show was a joyous, bright, cathartic post-pandemic triumph".
 Writing for Houston Press, Marco Torres called it "a beautiful dream, with balloons flying around, confetti bursting from air cannons and lasers shooting from the stage through the smoke" as the group performed.
 Fort Worth Star-Telegrams Mac Engel claimed that Martin showed all of the skills that make him one of the top performers of his generation and made Cotton Bowl feel intimate with a powerful set.
 In her review for Chicago Sun-Times, Selena Fragassi credited the concerts with setting the bar for what tours could be like in the future.
 Similarly, Christopher A. Daniel from The Atlanta Journal-Constitution praised the production values as "reminiscent of the art rock foundation paved by bands like Genesis, Kraftwerk and Pink Floyd", adding that Coldplay are set to become a "must-see legendary act".
 Furthermore, Philip Cosores of Uproxx opined that "there is no wasted energy, with every bit of the set time used to create memories and impact the audience".
 He also concluded that if environmental concerns become the norm for touring, the band's status as an essential contemporary artist "will take on greater meaning than just the legacy of their music".
 In a more mixed review, Ed Masley told The Arizona Republic that their use of the Weirdos during segments of the performance felt awkward, while "Biutyful" did not work well as a closer.